Moses Emmanuel: Welling United

 Emmanuel joined Welling United on 22 November 2019.

 Wealdstone

 After seven appearances for Welling, Emmanuel joined Wealdstone on 10 January 2020.
 He went on to score 4 times in 9 games as Wealdstone won the National League South title.
 On 6 October 2020, Emmanuel scored Wealdstone's first goal in the National League for 32 years, converting a penalty in the opening game of the season against Yeovil Town.
-He would go on to miss much of the second half of the 2020-21 season due to being furloughed, and subsequently left Wealdstone at the end of the season, having scored a total of 11 goals for the club.
+He would go on to miss much of the second half of the 2020–21 season due to being furloughed, and subsequently left Wealdstone at the end of the season, having scored a total of 11 goals for the club.

 Hayes & Yeading United

 Emmanuel joined Hayes & Yeading United for 2021–22.

-Football Icon 2
+He scored a total of 69 goals in 80 league games for the club across two seasons.

+Return to Billericay Town

+On 8 June 2023, Emmanuel rejoined former club Billericay Town.

+Kingstonian

+In May 2025, Emmanuel joined Isthmian League South Central Division side Kingstonian.

+AFC Whyteleafe

+In September 2025, Emmanuel joined Isthmian League South East Division club AFC Whyteleafe for an undisclosed fee.

+Personal life

+Emmanuel studied sports business at college and prior to entering full-time football with Brentford, he contemplated attending university.
 Whilst at Croydon, Emmanuel was a finalist in the Sky TV reality show, Football Icon 2 in which young players competed for a contract at Chelsea.
+Emmanuel later worked as a PE coach in schools.